ifyyegwim/MERN-STACK-IMPLEMENTATION/README.md

 **TESTING BACKEND CODE USING POSTMAN**

-*Download and install postman, create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
+*Using postman, create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
 This request sends a new task to our To-Do list so the application could store it in the database.*

 Note: make sure your set header key Content-Type as application/json